syncfusion-content/js-api-docs/api/js/ejSlider.md

-Shows/Hide the buttons of the slider.
+Shows/Hides the increment or decrement buttons of slider.